CTA POWER DISTRIBUTION

 Between 1882 and 1906, Chicago had what once was the world's largest cable car system, for the heaviest streetcar routes.
 The cable cars were powered from stationary steam engines located at several power houses.

-Electric power plants operated by the streetcar companies, providing the 600 volts DC to the streetcar lines.
+Electric generating stations constructed by the streetcar companies during the 1890's, providing the 600 volts DC to the streetcar lines.

-Electric power plants operated by the streetcar companies, providing the 600 volts DC to the elevated lines.
+Electric generating stations constructed by the elevated railroad companies during the 1890's, providing the 600 volts DC to the elevated lines.

 Much information on older transit facilities is from the "Sanborn Fire Insurance Maps", which is a fascinating and valuable resource in determining exactly what buildings were where, historically.
 People with a Chicago Public Library card can access these maps online at the Chicago Public Library Web site.
 Because the map collection is incomplete, not all older transit facilities are known, and any further information would be appreciated.
 Bill Vandervoort